jcolag/entropy-arbitrage/2022-07-24-redemption.md

 The current iteration of this issue on my mind, though, revolves around conservatives and former conservatives.

-For one example of how this goes---one that I've probably expressed concern about---consider the [public hearings of the United States House Select Committee on the January 6 Attack](https://en.wikipedia.org/wiki/Public_hearings_of_the_United_States_House_Select_Committee_on_the_January_6_Attack).
+For one example of how this goes---one that I've probably expressed concern about---consider the {% wiki Public_hearings_of_the_United_States_House_Select_Committee_on_the_January_6_Attack|public hearings of the United States House Select Committee on the January 6 Attack|en %}.
 In these, we see constant sound-bites and quotes from people who stood with a corrupt and possibly illegitimate administration.
 They participated in the planning of overturning a free and fair election.

 Now, more than two years later, they reluctantly turn their backs on their former colleagues to tell us about the wrong positions that *those former colleagues* had.
 As I mentioned in [the June newsletter](https://www.buymeacoffee.com/jcolag/entropy-arbitrage-newsletter-june-2022), they all have a serious "all true, except anything that makes me sound like a bad person" vibe to them.